 1. Visit a palace and see the guards

-2. Find the best playground for toddlers in London
+2. Find the best playground in London with toddlers

 My number one activity when traveling with a toddler anywhere is to find a really great playground; not only does this allow them to burn off some energy, but it’s a familiar activity in a place that might be unfamiliar, giving them a sense of security.
 We’ve found amazing playgrounds all over the world, and London has some of the best!